hettilava159/Active-Directory-Attack-Detection-SOC-Lab/attacks/T1110-Brute-Force/attack.md

 > **Key signal:** Logon Type `10` is unique to RDP interactive sessions.
 This differentiates
 > an RDP brute force from a network share login (Type 3) or local console login (Type 2).

-### Rapid Disconnect — Event ID 4634 / 4647

-Hydra disconnects immediately after credential validation.
-A rapid **4624 → 4634** pair from the same source IP is a strong indicator of automated, non-human login behavior.

 ---